n8n-io/n8n-docs/docs/doc2/table-extraction/manual-row-selection.md

 The rows highlighted in violet can not be mapped manually as the mapping has already been done via the columns defined on the document.

 Extractable columns need to be created first.
-You will learn here how that works: [Add new table column](/doc2/table/add-new-table-column/)
+You can learn how to do this here: [Add new table column](/doc2/table/add-new-table-column/)

 Once the column has been created, training mode and row edit mode are activated you can map text on the document to the column as shown in the video below: